Let It Go (Stanley Turrentine album)

-Let It Go is an album by jazz saxophonist Stanley Turrentine recorded for the Impuse! label in 1966 and performed by Turrentine with Shirley Scott, Ron Carter and Mack Simpkins.
+Let It Go is an album by jazz saxophonist Stanley Turrentine recorded for Blue Note Records label in 1966 and released on Impuse!
+Records in 1967.
+The album features rhythm section Shirley Scott, Ron Carter and Mack Simpkins.

+Release history

 The CD release added four bonus tracks, three of which originally released on Scott's Everybody Loves a Lover recorded in 1964 and featuring Bob Cranshaw and Otis Finch in place of Carter and Simpkins.

 Reception

-The Allmusic review by Stephen Cook awarded the album 4 stars and states "For fans ready to graduate from Stanley Turrentine's many fine Blue Note sets, this excellent mid-'60s date on Impulse should be the perfect option".
+The AllMusic review by Stephen Cook awarded the album 4 stars and states "For fans ready to graduate from Stanley Turrentine's many fine Blue Note sets, this excellent mid-'60s date on Impulse should be the perfect option".